eurostat/searoute/README.md

 Download the lastest release [here](https://github.com/eurostat/searoute/raw/dev/releases/searoute-2.1.zip) and unzip it somewhere.

 Examples of executions for windows users are provided in `searoute.bat` (for linux users, see `searoute.sh`). `test_input.csv` is an example of input file.
 It is a simple CSV file with origin/destination coordinates of the routes.
 Note that only geographical coordinates (decimal degrees) are supported.
-The output file is a [GeoJSON](https://geojson.org/) (\*.geojson), SHP (\*.shp) or [GeoPackage](http://www.geopackage.org/) (\*.gpkg) file.
-This file can be displayed on any modern GIS software such as [QGIS](https://qgis.org).
-GeoJSON files can be displayed easily with [geojson.io](http://geojson.io/).
+The output file is a [GeoJSON](https://geojson.org/) (\*.geojson) file.
+This file can be displayed with any modern GIS software such as [QGIS](https://qgis.org), or also with [geojson.io](http://geojson.io/).
+Each route has the same properties as the input CSV file, with three additional properties:
+- `distKM`, which is the length of the route, in KM
+- `dFromKM` (respectivelly `dToKM`), which is the distance in KM between the origin (repectivelly destination) position and the closest node of the maritime network.
+This value measure the approximation arount the origin (respectivelly destination) position.
+The smaller, the better.

-Run `java -jar searoute.jar -h` to see the help which describes everything you need to know.
+Run `java -jar searoute.jar -h` to see the help which describes input parameters.

 ![Example](doc/img/example.png)